Jewish Painters of Montreal: Contribution

 As social realists, the Jewish Painters of Montreal combined streetscapes and figurative art with leftist ideals of social justice and worker solidarity.
-In 1936 Toronto critic Graham McInnis of Saturday Night (magazine) wrote: "Mr. Muhlstock... is one of the leaders of that small group of Montreal painters who have found that it is possible to paint one's immediate environment – to see forms and relationships from one's back window – and at the same time to paint well, and in a manner as fine and as native in this country as the most gnarled and twisted pine of the most jagged rock in the North Country."
+In 1936 Toronto critic Graham McInnis of Saturday Night wrote: "Mr. Muhlstock... is one of the leaders of that small group of Montreal painters who have found that it is possible to paint one's immediate environment – to see forms and relationships from one's back window – and at the same time to paint well, and in a manner as fine and as native in this country as the most gnarled and twisted pine of the most jagged rock in the North Country."
 For art historian Esther Trépanier, these artists of the 30s and 40s "unequivocally produced works that, both in their formal exploration and in their more contemporary, urban subjects, contributed towards the definition of the particular form of modernity that emerged between the major nationalist movements and abstraction" of Les Automatistes painters Paul-Émile Borduas and Jean-Paul Riopelle.
 For her, these Jewish artists offered a decidedly more 'international' way of looking at the Canadian scene'." which, unlike their American and Mexican contemporaries, they adopted to distance themselves from the perceived nationalism of the Group of Seven.
 In terms of contribution, Trépanier has concluded that:

 "The artists of the Jewish community not only helped to define cultural modernity in Quebec and the rest of Canada during the interwar period, but have continued to enrich and enhance the originality of its development ever since."

 Many were also respected educators.
 Berkovitch is considered "the father of modern Jewish painting in Montreal", and his assistant, Reinblatt, continued to teach throughout his career.
 Pinsky established the fine art department at Sir George Williams (now Concordia) University where both he and Caisserman taught.
 Briansky taught the Visual Art Centre and the Saidye Bronfman School of Fine Art in Montreal.